How Spain Became the Top Arrival Country of Irregular Migration to the EU

-These finding are reinforced by 3,224 interviews conducted in Mali, Niger and Burkina Faso between July 2017 and June 2018 by the Mixed Migration Monitoring Mechanism initiative (4Mi), which found a rise in the share of West African refugees and migrants stating their final destination is Spain and a fall in the share of West African refugees and migrants who say they are heading to Italy.
+These finding are reinforced by 3,224 interviews conducted in Mali, Niger and Burkina Faso between July 2017 and June 2018 by 4Mi, the data collection programme of MMC, which found a rise in the share of West African refugees and migrants stating their final destination is Spain and a fall in the share of West African refugees and migrants who say they are heading to Italy.

 A second group who according to the data shifted from the Central Mediterranean route to the Western route are the Moroccans.
 Between 2015 and 2017, at least 4,000 Moroccans per year entered the EU on the Central Mediterranean route.
 Then, in the first half of this year, only 319 Moroccan refugees and migrants arrived by sea to Italy.
 Meanwhile, an opposite process has happened in Spain, where the number of Moroccans arriving by sea spiked, increasing by 346 per cent between 2016 and last year.
 This increase has continued in the first six months of this year, in which 2,600 Moroccans reached Spain through the Western Mediterranean route.